thePeras/LDTS_Flappy_Tiger/docs/README.md

 **Consequences**

-One big good consequence of using the singleton pattern is that the code would be isolated from the music and sound effects and we can be easily access them from anywhere in the code.
+One big good consequence of using the singleton pattern is that the code would be isolated from the music and sound effects, and we can be easily access them from anywhere in the code.
 Also, because there is only a single object of the class, it is impossible to have two background musics playing at the same time, for example.
 Changing the music and sound effects turns out to be a easy task now.